pikasTech/pikadoc-en/docs/source/Demo 展示.md

 The maximum value of RAM occupied by these demos is only 3.56K, including the 1K stack is also 4.56K, the maximum Flash occupation is 30.4K, using the STM32F103C8T6's 20K RAM and 64K Flash as the standard, RAM is only used up less than 25%, Flash is only used up less than 50%, simply more resources do not know how to spend.
 This is a lot of resources.

-Also running Python, we can briefly compare the common chip STM32F405RG for micropython and the chip STM32G070CB for PikaScript.
+Also running Python, we can briefly compare the common chip STM32F405RG for micropython and the chip STM32G070CB for PikaPython.

 ## RAM resource comparison